 {270}

 sincerity, anyone may see it without having any piety.
 Even with true Christians there are rationalistic abuses, which undermine the happiness of the Church, and deprive it of energy and life.
 It is difficult to reconcile the energy of the Spirit and the soberness of spirituality according to the word.
-This is only to be found, as indeed every blessing, near to God. &#8220;Whether we be beside ourselves,&#8221; says the apostle, &#8220;it is to God; or whether we be sober, it is for your cause.&#8221;But I will go farther, and take the case of ordinary Christians.
+This is only to be found, as indeed every blessing, near to God.
+"Whether we be beside ourselves," says the apostle, "it is to God; or whether we be sober, it is for your cause."

+But I will go farther, and take the case of ordinary Christians.
 Does not the Holy Ghost act upon the affections?
 Does He not reveal Christ immediately to the heart?
 Does He not lay duties upon the heart in a pressing way?
 Does He not produce thoughts in the soul?
-When Christ says, &#8220;He that hath my commandments and keepeth them, he it is that loveth me; and he that loveth me shall be loved of my Father, and I will love him and will manifest myself to him&#8221;; is this only effected by causing one to discern the sense of the word?
-When the apostle says, &#8220;Be filled with the Spirit,&#8221; does this only mean, Understand well the word?
+When Christ says, "He that hath my commandments and keepeth them, he it is that loveth me; and he that loveth me shall be loved of my Father, and I will love him and will manifest myself to him"; is this only effected by causing one to discern the sense of the word?
+When the apostle says, "Be filled with the Spirit," does this only mean, Understand well the word?
 When he speaks of a Spirit of power, is it only understanding the word?
 For my part, I do not think so.
 I believe that power is something different from the knowledge of the word, although such knowledge is the light according to which this power acts; and I earnestly desire that those who make these objections may understand that I find their ideas false, and having their source in unbelief, in an unbelief most hurtful to the Church; and I can hardly conceive how one can deny or set aside the action of the Holy Ghost in power, unless it be because one has not had the experience of it.
-For my part, I feel enough that it fails me in many respects to acknowledge its reality, and feel the need of seeking it more and more, while deploring my want of faith.
+For my part, I feel enough that it fails me in many respects to acknowledge its reality. and feel the need of seeking it more and more, while deploring my want of faith.

 {271}